Yubo: Add by tag

-Tags are categories that allows users to share their interests.
+Tags are categories that allow users to share their interests.
 In November 2021, Yubo launched Add by Tag.
-Using the feature users can search for people with specific tags to find friends.
+Using the feature, users can search for people with specific tags to find friends.

 Verification of profiles

-The app requires users to enter their date of birth, name, gender identity, mobile number and a photo clearly showing their face, using age-estimation to verify a users age, with additional verification required if a user looks older than their stated date of birth to prevent younger users from contact with adults.
-Additionally Users can use a selfie and / or photo identification to prove their real age.
+The app requires users to enter their date of birth, name, gender identity, mobile number, and a photo clearly showing their face, using age-estimation to verify a user`s age, with additional verification required if a user looks older than their stated date of birth to prevent younger users from contacting adults.
+Additionally, users can use a selfie and/or photo identification to prove their real age.

 Safety

 In 2018, Yubo joined the eSafety Commissioner's Tier 1 social media scheme in Australia for resolving cyberbullying.

-Yubo had increased media attention after the app popularized in 2019.
+Yubo had increased media attention after the app became popular in 2019.
 It was quickly deemed "Tinder for Teens" by several online resources as Yubo highlights a swiping feature similar to the popular dating app.
-There have been several cases of predatory behavior, grooming, child pornography and exploitation of minors in relation to the app.
+There have been several cases of predatory behavior, grooming, child pornography, and exploitation of minors in relation to the app.

 Yubo entered into a partnership with Yoti in February 2019 to use their age estimation technology to analyze faces and estimate how old users are.
 The company claims it has checked more than 22 million profile pictures and removed profiles belonging to under-13s as a result.
-Yubo has since placed further safeguards on the app such as a proactive "engage and educate" approach for their community, a mix between AI and human moderators, banning sexually explicit profile content, and auto-blocking fake profiles.
+Yubo has since placed further safeguards on the app, such as a proactive "engage and educate" approach for their community, a mix between AI and human moderators, banning sexually explicit profile content, and auto-blocking fake profiles.
 However, there is still a possibility for users to create fake profiles containing images of minors as an attempt to hide their true identity.

 In 2020, Yubo announced a partnership with the National Center for Missing & Exploited Children (NCMEC) to enhance the safety of its young users, implementing advanced reporting tools and moderation measures to prevent the sharing of inappropriate or exploitative content.
 Yubo began sharing data in the event of "suspected illegal activity involving minors".
-Yubo also implemented an algorithm which scans livestreams.
+Yubo also implemented an algorithm that scans livestreams.
 If the algorithm detects inappropriate content in a livestream, the livestream is automatically removed.
 An independent report on child sexual abuse in the United Kingdom estimates that "the value of human moderation is evident from the success achieved by the social network Yubo, whose moderators interrupt livestreams to tell underage users to put their clothes on".
-NCMEC took on an advisory position for at the company.
-Yubo's Safety Board's existing include:
+NCMEC took on an advisory position at the company.
+Yubo's Safety Board's existing includes: